JonathanC13/Exercise-Routines/server/test-cases.md

         3. The comment is updated in the collection 'comments'.
         4. The comment is updated in the collection 'sessions' session document -> exercise sub document -> comments sub document.

+    *Status*: Pass
+-- HERE. delete cascading middleware with the session could be a problem.
+At each step, simulate abort by making a valid request buy manually put a throw error at the point you want to test it reverts.
 ## DELETE : http://localhost:5000/api/v1/routines/:routineId/sessions/:sessionId/exercises/:exerciseId/comments/:commentId
 *Prerequisites*:
     1. Successful login that returned a valid JWT.